Vimal2023/ice-cream-parlour---Assignment/README.md

 -- For the most popular item, find the min, max and average number of orders each month.

 ### Do not load this data into an SQL table or use libraries like Pandas.
 Get these results using basic data structures like list and maps.
 ### The idea of this assignment is to assess you on your knowledge of algorithms and data structures.
 Use any programming language that you are comfortable in.
-### Neatness and legibility of the code counts.
-Submit the solution to hey@mobiux.in.